 Phone: 330-643-2176

-Access Arrest Reports From Police Departments in Summit County Ohio
+Obtain Arrest Reports From Police Departments in Summit County Ohio

 There are many local police departments throughout Summit County.
-They are part of a big county, and citizens must consider that, whenever they’re certain a particular incident took place under one of those agencies’ jurisdictions, reaching out to them may provide quicker arrest details.
+They are part of a big county, and citizens must consider that whenever they’re certain a particular incident took place under one of those agencies’ jurisdictions, reaching out to them may provide quicker arrest details.

 These departments can offer detailed arrest reports – which are a summary of an arrest or incident.
 The local police departments are often able to provide valuable information, and below are the contact details for the major departments within Summit County: